duncan-r/SHIP/README.rst

 List of main packages
 ======================

 	ship package:

+	isis:
-isis - Contains modules for reading, writing and maniplating ISIS and Flood
-       Modeller Pro files.
+		Contains modules for reading, writing and maniplating ISIS and Flood Modeller Pro files.
 Including .dat, .ief, .ief file types.

+	tuflow:
-tuflow - Contains modules reading, writing, and manipulating TUFLOW files.
+		Contains modules reading, writing, and manipulating TUFLOW files.
         Constructs a TuflowModel object based around a given input path, such as a .tcf file.
         Sub modules are available in the data_files package for reading the contents of files that contain additional data, such as Materials and Boundary Condition files.

+	utils:
-utils - Contains utility modules with file loaders, top level classes used by
-        all modules - like PathHolder - and file other useful functionality that is used globally.
+		Contains utility modules with file loaders, top level classes used by all modules - like PathHolder - and file other useful functionality that is used globally.
         There is also a sub package called tools that contains standalone tools or scripts that may be used by clients of the library to complete common analysis undertaken on ISIS and TUFLOW models.